trailheadapps/easy-spaces-lwc/README.md

 There are two ways to install Easy Spaces:

--   [Using Salesforce DX](#installing-easy-spaces-using-salesforce-dx): This is the recommended installation option.
+-   [Using a Scratch Org](#installing-easy-spaces-using-a-scratch-org): This is the recommended installation option.
 Use this option if you are a developer who wants to experience the app and the code.
 -   [Using Unlocked Packages](#installing-easy-spaces-using-unlocked-packages): This option allows anybody to experience the sample app without installing a local development environment.

-### Installing Easy Spaces using Salesforce DX
+### Installing Easy Spaces using a Scratch Org

 1. Set up your environment.
 Follow the steps in the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/) Trailhead project.
 The steps include: